Warburg Pincus raises $11.2 billion private equity fund

-NEW YORK (Reuters) - Warburg Pincus LLC has secured $11.2 billion for its latest global fund, one of the largest private equity funds raised since the financial crisis, underscoring investor demand for high-return offerings at a time of record-low interest rates.
+NEW YORK (Reuters) - Warburg Pincus LLC WP.UL has secured $11.2 billion for its latest fund, one of the largest private equity funds raised since the global financial crisis, underscoring investor demand for high-return offerings at a time of record-low interest rates.

 Private equity firms moderated their fundraising expectations following the crisis, launching funds that in general were smaller than their predecessors.
 Warburg’s previous fund, which had a $12 billion fundraising target, ended up raising $15 billion in 2007.

-Last year, Blackstone Group LP (BX.N) raised the largest private equity fund since the financial crisis, amassing $16 billion after four years of fundraising.
-It also raised a $13.3 billion private real estate fund.

 For most private equity funds, fundraising remains challenging due to fierce competition.
-In the first quarter, 129 private equity funds reached a final fundraising close like Warburg, raising a total of $67 billion, compared with 203 funds that raised $79 billion in the first quarter of 2012, according to market research firm Preqin.
+In the first quarter, 129 private equity funds reached a final fundraising close, raising a total of $67 billion, compared with 203 funds that raised $79 billion in the first quarter of 2012, according to market research firm Preqin.

 Sentiment, however, appears to be improving as institutional investors, particularly pension funds with huge liabilities, look for outsized returns that exceed the broader market.
 Carlyle Group LP (CG.O) co-founder David Rubenstein said on Thursday that the firm could exceed its $10 billion fundraising target for its latest flagship U.S. buyout fund.